Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 This makes Ring 2 great for renters who can now fit a video doorbell to their home without first needing to install any wiring, likely not something their landlord may approve.
 You can also mount the camera using double-sided tape, eliminating the need to drill holes in the door, frame, or adjacent wall.

 There are screws to mount the device to your door or wall, along with a drill bit, wall plugs, and even a miniature level which you temporarily fit to the Ring during installation.
-There are also wires for attaching to either an analogue or digital chime, plus a Ring-branded screwdriver.
+There are wires for attaching to an analogue or digital chime, plus a Ring-branded screwdriver.
 You also get a bracket to fit the Ring 2 to a previous mounting plate, should you be upgrading.

 Buy Ring Video Doorbell 2 on Amazon.

-I was very impressed by what Ring provides in the installation kit, as I was half-expecting the need to provide my own screws, and certainly my own screwdriver and spirit level to install the Ring Video Doorbell 2.
+I was very impressed by what Ring provides in the installation kit, as I was half-expecting the need to provide my own screws and certainly, my own screwdriver and spirit level, to install the Ring Video Doorbell 2.
 There is also a screw to keep the front cover in place, preventing anyone from removing the battery, plus a USB cable for charging.

 Ring Video Doorbell 2: Software and performance